augustodinizl/epa-addons/epa_rental_custom/readme/DESCRIPTION.rst

-The "epa_rental_custom" module was developed specifically for our client who specializes in equipment rental.
-It adds some enhancements to the sales order form, making the process of managing rental orders more straightforward and user-friendly.
+The `epa_rental_custom` module was developed to meet the needs of our client who works with equipment rental.
+It adds some customizations to the Odoo sales order form, making the management process of rental orders more efficient and user-friendly.

+The changes made by the module include:

+- Hiding the "client_order_ref" and "payment_term_id" fields, which are not relevant for rental orders.

+- Hiding the "sale_order_template_id" field, which is used to select a sales order template, but for rental orders, a specific sales order template is not needed.

+- Hiding the "payment_mode_id" field, which is used to select the payment mode of the order, but for rental orders, the payment mode is usually pre-defined and does not need to be configured.

-With the changes made, it's now easier to differentiate rental orders from standard sales orders as they're displayed differently in the form.
-Additionally, fields that are not relevant to rental orders, such as "client_order_ref", "payment_term_id", "sale_order_template_id", and "payment_mode_id", are hidden, making the process of creating and viewing orders more streamlined and efficient.
+With these changes, the rental order form becomes simpler and more intuitive, showing only the relevant fields to the user.
+This helps to make the process of creating and viewing rental orders more efficient and focused on the specific needs of our client who works with equipment rental.

-These changes were made to help our client better manage their equipment rental orders, making the whole process more efficient and user-friendly.
-The "epa_rental_custom" module allows the client to easily differentiate rental orders from standard sales orders and only displays the fields that are relevant to the equipment rental process.

-With these enhancements, the client can manage their rental orders more easily, saving time and making the entire process more efficient.
-The "epa_rental_custom" module is a customized solution tailored to our client's specific needs, designed to enhance their Odoo experience and productivity.